openvstorage/ovs-documentation/Administration/usingthegui/administration.md

 list. **Hosts highlighted in red are not covered for automated fail-over.**

-#### <a name="failuredomains"></a>Failure Domains
+#### <a name="domains"></a>Domains
-The Failure Domains functionality allows to group Storage Routers together and allows to configure the DTL and MDS (MetaDataServer) based upon this grouping.
+The Domains functionality allows to group Storage Routers together and allows to configure the DTL and MDS (MetaDataServer) based upon this grouping.
 This allows to make sure that when there is a site disaster, the data in the DTL is safeguarded to prevent dataloss.

-To add a new Failure Domain, enter a name, address, city and country and click the **Save** button.
+To add a new domain or assign a Backend to a domain, see the [Backend overview page](backends.md).

-To assign a Storage Router to a failure domain, see the [Storage Router detail page](storagerouters.md).
+To add a new domain or assign a Storage Router to a domain, see the [Storage Router overview page](storagerouters.md).

 #### User Management